slatedocs/slate/source/includes/_feature-appending.md

     }
 ```

 If any variable conflicts, it will possess one or more "conflicts" members.
 For example, if the new variable "cdbd11" had a different type that could not be converted compared to the existing variable "cdbd11", the Batch resource would contain the above message.
-Only conflicts without resolution will be shown, and if a variable does not have a conflict, it will not appear in the conflicts object
+Only unresolvable conflicts will be shown; if a variable is not reported in the conflicts object, it appended cleanly.

-The Crunch system will have done its best to resolve such conflicts for you.
-When it cannot, each Conflict object will contain a "message" member.
+See [Batches](#batches) for more details on batch entities and conflicts.

 ### Streaming rows